cgreen18/Auburn-REU-on-UAVs/Installation/Python_Pip_VirtualEnv.md

 ```

 ### Further Installation
 The Pico Flexx requires various libraries and dependencies that will be a mess.
-See the guide [Further_Installs](https://github.com/cgreen18/Auburn-REU-on-UAVs/blob/master/Installation/Further_Installs.md).
+First, probably download the Royale SDK kit as in the guide [Pico_Flexx_Linux](https://github.com/cgreen18/Auburn-REU-on-UAVs/blob/master/Installation/Pico_Flexx_Linux.md).
+Then, see the guide [Further_Installs](https://github.com/cgreen18/Auburn-REU-on-UAVs/blob/master/Installation/Further_Installs.md) for how to actually make everything work.